echtejosh/pdf-to-image/README.md

-# @doppler
+# @pdf-to-image

-Doppler provides a convenient interface for converting PDF to JPG and PNG using Ghostscript.
+pdf-to-image provides a convenient interface for converting PDF to JPG and PNG using Ghostscript.

 ## Requirements